 Because the Trust has no employees, it does not have a code of ethics.
-Employees of the Trustee, Southwest Bank, must comply with the bank's standards of conduct, a copy of which will be provided to Unit holders, without charge, upon request made to Southwest Bank, Trustee, 2911 Turtle Creek Boulevard, Suite 850, Dallas, Texas 75219, Attention: Ron Hooper.
+Employees of the Trustee, Simmons Bank, must comply with the bank's code of ethics which may be found at ir.simmonsbank.com/govdocs.

 Item 11.
 Executive Compensation